reese-grimsley/tsn_sandbox/README.md

 As a whole, TSN is composed of 3 elements: time synchronization, traffic shaping / Quality of Service, and stream reservation / enforcement.

 These are generally encompassed in the 802.1Q standards from IEEE; TSN is not a standard in-and-of-itself, but an umbrella term for a *collection* of standards.
 TSN was borne from [Audio-Video Bridging](https://en.wikipedia.org/wiki/Audio_Video_Bridging) as the standards evolved and industrial domains realized their value in applications like factory automation.
-Note that time sychronization in TSN is effectively just the [Precision Time Protocol](https://en.wikipedia.org/wiki/Precision_Time_Protocol), which is governed under IEEE 1588 (and a sister specification for a simplified PTP configuration called generic PTP or [802.1AS](https://www.ieee802.org/1/pages/802.1as.html))
+Note that time sychronization in TSN is effectively just the [Precision Time Protocol](https://en.wikipedia.org/wiki/Precision_Time_Protocol), which is governed under IEEE 1588 (and a sister specification for a simplified PTP configuration called generic PTP or [802.1AS](https://www.ieee802.org/1/pages/802.1as.html)).
+To reiterate, **TSN itself is not a standard; it refers to the overall concept of layer 2 networking with time-determinism.**

 You may find a fairly technical slide deck from [Onera](https://www.onera.fr/en) that conscisely describes these standards and their purposes [here](https://www.onera.fr/sites/default/files/323/Slides-TSN-Training-public.pdf).
 A [white paper for Belden](https://www.belden.com/hubfs/resources/knowledge/white-papers/tsn-time-sensitive-networking.pdf) is also a useful read on the motivations and components of TSN, and the [AVNU Alliance](https://avnu.org/) similarly has helpful resources (albeit geared towards TSN product design) on concepts and best practices.